 Read an interview between author James Herbert and Johnny Mains, first published in Fear and the Paperback Fanatic.

-Johnny Mains: To take you back to the beginning with your first book, The Rats – it’s one of the rare horror novels that seem to have transcended the genre and is a book that everyone knows about, no matter the walk of life they come from.
+Johnny Mains (JM): To take you back to the beginning with your first book, The Rats; it's one of the rare horror novels that seem to have transcended the genre and is a book that everyone knows about, no matter the walk of life they come from.

 JM: What made you think you could get away with that kind of horror and the explicit sex and violence, which for the time was really unheard of.
 What made you think it would work?

 JH: I didn't think it would work, I had a very good job in advertising, I didn't need the money; I just sat down and did a horror story which the like no-one had ever done before.
 Traditionally, a chapter of a book would end with the sex and the horror in ellipses, you know; dot, dot, dot; but I carried on from there with whatever was going to happen.
 I firmly believed that if you get hurt, if you get hit with an axe, it bloody well hurt and there would be a lot of blood.
 Unlike the cartoons, or the John Wayne films of the time, but I thought there's much more to this.
 I think you could call all of my books morality plays, even the early ones, but of course nobody realised that because they all focused on the horror and violence.
 And for me it was the same as sex; if I could write about violence in that detail, why couldn't I write about sex in detail?
 Sex to me; was and is, a wonderful thing.
 And between my hero and heroine; their sex was always a beautiful, tender, loving thing.
 Now subsidiary characters; I could have fun with their sex scenes.
 And so I got the reputation for sex and violence, which I'm not complaining about; it's got me where I am today, it's made me my money.
 I mainly write different kinds [of horror]; there are still some very graphic scenes of horror when it's necessary.
 But I think my books are different, they've just moved on.